HyperSprite/img-ransformer-ts/readme.md

 ## Open Tasks:

+* Add **Lighting** category and options.
+Imagine this as transforming all pixels based on a percent but not changing the color value.
+Would work like: ```lib.transform(imageData, light, darken_plus_one, cb);```
 * Add tests for user interface.
 * Wire up "Save" button.
 * Consider adding much larger hidden canvas for actual image processing while displaying small canvas to users.
+* Add Bench marking for lib.

 ## Notes: